root-foundation/root/README.md

 We will mimic natural selection through:

 1. **Progressive decentralization**.
-Move power away from centralized authorities.
+Move power away from centralized authority.
 2. **Fork-ability**.
 Enable duplication and mutation at any level of abstraction.

 ## Solution